rajgoel/reveal.js-plugins/audio-slideshow/README.md

 For example, in order to use the free text-to-speech generator of [Voice RSS](http://www.voicerss.org/) you can set ```textToSpeechURL: "http://api.voicerss.org/?key=[YOUR_KEY]&hl=en-gb&c=ogg&src="```, where ```[YOUR_KEY]``` should be the key that you obtained after [registration at Voice RSS](http://www.voicerss.org/registration.aspx).

+The plugin automatically extracts the text to be sent to the text-to-speech generator from the slide content in the following order:
+- If the optional  ```data-audio-text``` attribute is given for the slide or fragment, the value of this attribute is used as the text.
-If the parameter ```defaultText``` is set to ```true```, the slide or fragment text is sent to the text-to-speech generator.
-Alternatively, you can use the ```data-audio-text``` attribute for each slide or fragment and each HTML-element, to explicitly specify the text to be sent to the text-to-speech converter.
+- If  the  parameter ```defaultNotes``` is set to ```true```, the text given in the notes of the slide are used as the text (note that this option does not work with fragments).
+- If the parameter ```defaultText``` is set to ```true```, the slide or fragment content is used as text.

 ```html
 <section data-audio-text="This is the text sent to the text-to-speech generator">